massimilianofurlan/algorithmic_pricing/README.md

 # Algorithmic pricing with coarse memory

-Agents perfectly remember their own past prices, but have limited memory their rival's past prices.
+Agents perfectly remember their own past prices, but have limited memory of their rival's past prices.

 ### Dependencies (Julia):